dklounge/dklounge.github.io/_posts/2014-06-19-does-your-company-quora.md

 Telescope out from the individual uses and consider the case study above, and you can see how useful a system of knowledge sharing like this can be for your organization.

+(Many of you may also note, that there is a product called [Yammer](https://www.yammer.com/), which is like corporate Quora.
+It was acquired by Mirosoft.
+But, read on.)

 ###Before you build an internal version

 I did not know this as I was writing this post, but it turns out Quora recently rolled out an organization account feature - looks like it was May 2014.
 If you are an organization leader, or even a team manager, it might be worth while experimenting with this _as a team_, and learning from it.